alozie/afndev/install/readme.md

   1. `composer install`
   1. Run `./task.sh pt:configure` to create your
      project-specific configuration file.
-After running, `project.yml`, `make.yml`, and `local.yml` should exist in the Project Template root directory.
+After running, `project.yml`, `make.yml`, and `local.yml` should exist in the Bolt root directory.
   1. Modify aforementioned .yml files with values for your new project.
   1. Run `./task.sh pt:create`
      This will create a new directory for your new project.